Annytomica/kumiko-community-hub/README.md

     - troubleshooting
     - optimising logic for like functions
     - correcting like/comments view to remove clash of submission (see bug report)
+    - displaying article like and comment counts on homepage
+    - fixing cloudinary http bug

 - [Top Coder](https://www.topcoder.com/thrive/articles/project-management-on-github) for tutorial on how to use GitHub projects for Agile project management